brentmartin/CodeSchool/Try_jQuery/Lesson-3/readme.md

 ##3.5 Adding to the DOM II
 _250 PTS_
 On second thought, maybe we should append() our <span> to the bottom of the .usa element.
 Let's change the code to add it there instead.

+##3.6 Removing From the DOM
+_250 PTS_
+We should probably remove that "Book Now" button until we can implement it.
+Go ahead and remove() it from the page.